virtual-manoa-coders/virtual-manoa-coders.github.io/index.md

 <ul><li>Work on the basic databases for the program, find out which car emissions are most popular in Hawaii</li>
     <li> Work on the comparator page for the cars </li></ul>
 <p> We hope to have a functioning layout page by the base presentation date.
 We will focus on functionality of the site after M1.
 Primary focus is to link the pages together and get a base understanding of how we want the flow of our application to work. </p>

+### 02/16/2021
+<p> We decided on Project Malama as a name.
+We're mostly ready for Thursday, but have to make small tweaks to prepare for the meeting with the client.</p>